We're hiring

 Types of HR Analytics

-To better understand workforce analytics or people analytics, it is essential to identify the various categories of HR analytics and their unique purposes.
-These distinct types offer essential insights that assist organizations in making data-based decisions.
+To better understand workforce analytics or people analytics, it is essential to identify the various categories of human resource analytics and their unique purposes.
+These distinct types provide important insights to help organizations make data-driven decisions.

 Descriptive Analytics